grannycart/prospect-park-bike-solution/README.md

 	* Main file.
 In Inkscape svg format.

 ## License:
+* I give this to Prospect Park Alliance with no strings attached.
+Merely the hope that it can help address a perrenial aggravation of moving through NYC's big parks.
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
 	* CC BY-NC-SA 4.0
 	* See: [LICENSE](./LICENSE)